the-tanstaafl/TansTimberbornModsUnity/Assets/DamDecoration/StaticFiles/ThunderstorePackage/README.md

 You will find the Dam decoration pieces under the Landscape tab.
 And the Sloped Stair and Pillar under Path Tab

-## Known Limitations

-- Path markers is not working where platform and Decpration piece is in the same box

 ## Installing

 Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).
 This plugin is dependent on the magnificent [TimberAPI](https://github.com/Timberborn-Modding-Central/TimberAPI).